 African American Book Authors: “Ghost Boys” by Jewell Parker Rhodes

-Ghost Boys by Jewell Parker Rhodes: is a perfect read for today’s political climate.
+Ghost Boys (Full lesson on Teachers Pay Teachers) by Jewell Parker Rhodes: is a perfect read for today’s political climate.
 The book is about a young African American boy named Jerome who is shot and killed by a white police officer who gravely mistakes a toy gun for a real gun.
 There is a trial and the police officer is released with a slap on the wrist.
 “Ghost Boys”, visits the unfortunate, criminal issues that have been highlighted in our news.
 The Ghost Boys Gang includes Emmett Till as the ghost boys’ leader and Jerome goes on a journey of self-discovery, the awakening to American history, and healing.

 African American Books for 5th Graders: “Class Act” by Jerry Craft